anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.1.1"></a>
 ### 4.1.1 Exposed vs Internal

-The following pertains to the context of NFVI Resources and Capabilities as discussed within this chapter.
+The following pertains to the context of NFVI Resources, Capabilities and Metrics as discussed within this chapter.

-<b>Exposed:</b> Refers to any mechanism or object (e.g. resource discovery/configuration/consumption, platform telemetry, Interface, etc.) that exists in or pertains to, the domain of the NFVI and is made visible (aka “Exposed”) to a VNF.
+<b>Exposed:</b> Refers to any object (e.g., resource discovery/configuration/consumption, platform telemetry, Interface, etc.) that exists in or pertains to, the domain of the NFVI and is made visible (aka “Exposed”) to a VNF.
 When an object is exposed to a given VNF, the scope of visibility within a given VNF is at the discretion of the specific VNF’s designer.
 From an Infra perspective, the Infra-resident object is simply being exposed to one or more virtual environments (i.e. VMs).
 It is then the responsibility of the kernel or supervisor/executive within the VM to control how, when and where the object is further exposed within the VM, with regard to permissions, security, etc. As the object(s) originate with the Infra, they are by definition visible within that domain.

 <b>Internal:</b> Effectively the opposite of Exposed; objects Internal to the NFVI, which are exclusively available for use by the NFVI and components within the NFVI.